noobpwnftw/chessdb/README.md

 The following indexes of MongoDB are required to ensure proper performance:

-For cdbqueue:
+For cdbqueue & ccdbqueue:
 ```
 db.queuedb.ensureIndex({p:-1})
 ```

-For cdbackqueue:
+For cdbackqueue & ccdbackqueue:
 ```
 db.ackqueuedb.ensureIndex({ts:1})
 ```

-For cdbsel:
+For cdbsel & ccdbsel:
 ```
 db.seldb.ensureIndex({p:-1})
 ```

-For cdbacksel:
+For cdbacksel & ccdbacksel:
 ```
 db.ackseldb.ensureIndex({ts:1})
 ```